hpcleuven/VscDocumentation/source/antwerp/remote_visualization_uantwerp.rst

    login names (such as login.hpc.uantwerpen.be) for that as you may be assigned a different login node as you were assigned just minutes ago.
-Instead, use the full names for the specific nodes, e.g., login1-hopper.uantwerpen.be, login2-leibniz.uantwerpen.be or viz1-leibniz.uantwerpen.be.
+Instead, use the full names for the specific nodes, e.g., viz1-leibniz.hpc.uantwerpen.be, login2-leibniz.hpc.uantwerpen.be or login1-vaughan.hpc.uantwerpen.be.

    #.
 In brief:With OpenSSH, your command will look like

-      ``ssh -L 5902:viz1-leibniz.uantwerpen.be:5902 -N vsc20XXX@viz1-leibniz.uantwerpen.be``
+          :bash:`ssh -L 5902:localhost:5902 -N vsc20XXX@viz1-leibniz.hpc.uantwerpen.be`

+      The above line assumes that you log on to the node where the VNC server is running, which is why we can use ``localhost`` in the ``-L``-line (as this is the name under which the node running the VNC server is known on that node).
    #.
-In PuTTY, select \\"Connections - SSH - Tunnel\" in the left pane.
+In PuTTY, select \"Connections - SSH - Tunnel\" in the left pane.
-      As \\"Source port\", use 5900 + the server number (5902 in our example) and as destination the full name of the node on which the VNC server is running, e.g., viz1-leibniz.uantwerpen.be.
+      As \"Source port\", use 5900 + the server number (5902 in our example) and as destination the full name of the node on which the VNC server is running, e.g., viz1-leibniz.hpc.uantwerpen.be,
+      or localhost if you will log on to the node running the VNC server.

 #.
 Once your tunnel is up-and-running, start your VNC client.
 The
    procedure depends on the precise client you are using.
 However in general, the client will ask for the VNC server.
 That server is localhost:x where x is the number of your VNC server, 2 in the above example.
 It will then ask you for the password that you have assigned when you first started VNC.
+(Instead of using the screen number most VNC clients will also allow you to use the port number instead.)
 #.
 If all went well, you will now get a window with the desktop
    environment that you have chosen when starting the VNC server
 #.
 Do not forget to close your tunnel when you log out from the VNC